News/Itinerary

 DATE CLASSES / ACTIVITY / EVENT

-June 15 Orientation for Toronto area students and parents at Senator O’Connor H.S.
+• Orientation for Toronto area students and parents at Michael Power High School

 • Remote classes